 Lawrence I. Karsh, MD, FACS, discusses the use of SpaceOAR Hydrogel to reduce risk of rectal complications and improve quality of life (QOL) outcomes when treating prostate cancer with radiation therapy.
 He summarizes supporting clinical evidence, describes the physical application of the gel, and lists players currently offering coverage for the procedure.Read More

-Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapies (ADT) for treating prostate cancer, and claims that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
+Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapy (ADT) options, and the belief that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
 Conversely, Thomas Keane, MD, argues that patients treated with antagonists have lower CV risk and are more responsive to ADT than those treated with agonists.Read More

 Ask the Expert: What Are Some of the Challenges for Urologists Treating Metastatic Castrate Resistant Prostate Cancer Patients?